Welcome from the Chair of Governors at Barnburgh Primary School

 Training.
 Every governor attends formal introductory training to ensure they have an understanding of the role.
 Training can be accessed on-line or by formal face to face training courses run by the LEA.
 These courses are free of charge to members of the Board of Governors.
 We have high expectations of governors accessing training to ensure they gain the knowledge carry out their responsibility roles.
 Mentoring and induction is undertaken.

 Interested?
 Please email firstname.lastname@example.org or visit https://www.inspiringgovernance.org/ for more information on our current requirements.
-Priority will be given to those people who’s expertise matches a skill which may not be fully met.
+Priority will be given to those people whose expertise matches a skill which may not be fully met.
 We are actively looking to recruit governors with knowledge of Finance or Human Resources to support us further in these areas.